Greeters & Ushers

 - Escort them to the class or ask an usher to escort them to the class.
 Never send guests to a class by themselves.

-If a family is seeking Sunday School class information, start with the youngest person, escort them to their classes, and end with the adults (after having offered the adults to choose a class, as above).
+If a family is seeking childcare and/or Sunday School class information, start with the youngest person, escort them to their classes, and end with the adults (after having offered the adults to choose a class, as above).
 Parents will then have the opportunity to see where their children are located.

 - Children K – 5th grades should be dropped off and picked up by their parents at the child’s classroom door.